 - You want to purchase a property that costs more than lenders will give you on a typical mortgage

 Joint borrower sole proprietor arrangements can also be useful if you’re looking to buy a rental property with someone and one of you doesn’t pay tax or doesn’t own a property already.
-If you take out a mortgage with a joint borrower sole proprietor setup for a buy-to-let property, the lender can assess the application based on both applicants’ incomes but only one applicant would actually purchase the property and go on the title deeds – the other would simply be on the mortgage.
+If you take out a mortgage with this kind of setup for a buy-to-let property, the lender can assess the application based on both applicants’ incomes but only one applicant would actually purchase the property and go on the title deeds – the other would simply be on the mortgage.

 If the person on the title deeds is the first-time buyer then they could benefit from not having to pay the additional Stamp Duty on second properties.
 Also, if that person is a lower or nil rate Income Tax payer then they’ll pay less Income Tax on the rent they’ll receive from any future tenants of that property.

 We’ve listed some of the bigger names offering guarantor mortgages or joint borrower sole proprietor setups below.

 - Metro Bank

 - Clydesdale Bank